 HealthVerity Marketplace offers real-time visibility into one of the most significant pharmaceutical shifts in decades.
 Through linked, privacy-compliant pharmacy records, HealthVerity Marketplace includes prescription records on approximately 19.1 million patients taking GLP-1 drugs such as Ozempic, Semaglutide, and Rybelsus.
+These records also offer unique insight into how much weight patients lose on GLP-1s like Ozempic in real-world settings, aligning with current interest in GLP-1 weight loss trends.
 It also includes information on more than 790,000 prescribing providers by NPI making it one of the most comprehensive GLP-1 analytics sources available today.

 This real-world data can support a range of use cases: